arttatum/PaymentGateway/infrastructure/README.md

 To view this in action, run `make valid_payment_request`

 This will generate a new PaymentRequest.
-The ID can be found in the SubmitPaymentRequest.response.log file.
+The ID can be found in the SubmitPaymentRequest.txt file.

 ### Submit an invalid PaymentRequest as a Merchant